FarasatN/AutomationScripts/README.md

 # AutomationScripts
-Automation difference infrastructure problems with powershell, cmd, python or other programming languages
+This scripts automate difference infrastructure problems with powershell, cmd, python or other programming languages